I’ve always struggled with my hair. It’s really fine, so as soon as it gets past shoulder length it looks really flat and is prone to breaking off.

 - 30-day money-back guarantee

-- You may benefit from a separate multivitamin
+- You will need a separate multivitamin

-2. Nutriburst Hair Skin & Nails Gummies
+2. Yumi Hair Skin & Nails Gummies

-If you already take a daily multivitamin, be careful before adding these as well.
+Again, if you already take a daily multivitamin, be careful before adding these as well.
 Too much Vitamin A can be harmful, so be sure to check how much of each vitamin is in any other supplements that you’re taking at the same time.

 - Delicious fruity gummies